dpmerrell/yahtzee/README.md

 ```
 The prompts will lead you through a game of Yahtzee and advise you on the best moves to make.

+Just enter your dice as a sequence of five numbers: E.g., `31624` or `63236`.

 ## Python package
 The `yahtzee` python package has the following components:
 * A dynamic programming algorithm that solves the whole game (`solve_game`, `solve_turn`)
 * Precomputed results for that algorithm (`PRECOMP_STATE_VALUES`) (you can compute those results for yourself, but it will take hours)
 * An object-oriented interface for the algorithm to interact with a game of Yahtzee (`OptimalPlayer`, `InteractiveGame`)
 * A command line script based on that interface (`play_interactive_game()`)

+You would only need to deal with the package if you were incorporating the solver into some larger project.

 The source code is small -- look through it for details.